Ford Ranger (T6): Australia

 The second-generation Ranger (T6) was launched in Australia on 19 July 2022, with six grades available at launch: XL, XLS, XLT, Sport, Wildtrak and Raptor.
 For engines, it is available with a 2.0-litre Ecoblue single-turbo, 2.0-litre Ecoblue bi-turbo, 3.0-litre V6 turbo-diesel and a 3.0-litre V6 EcoBoost twin-turbocharged petrol (only for the Raptor model); along with two-wheel and four-wheel drive.
 In Australia, it is available in Single, Super or Double Cab bodies, along with pick-up or cab-chassis configurations.

 In November 2022, the flagship Platinum grade using the 3.0-litre V6 turbo-diesel (4WD) and in a Double Cab configuration, was added to the line-up.

 In March 2023, the Wildtrak X model using the 2.0-litre Ecoblue bi-turbo (4WD) in a Double Cab configuration, was added to the line-up.

 In January 2024, Ford discontinued four variants for the Ranger in Australia which includes: XL Double Cab Chassis (2WD) and Super Cab Pick-Up (4WD) bi-turbo variants, the XLS Double Cab Pick-Up (2WD) bi-turbo, and the Wildtrak X.

 In July 2024, the off-road focused Tremor model using the 2.0-litre Ecoblue bi-turbo (4WD), went on sale and Ford Australia confirmed it will bring a batch of 1,150 units to local showrooms.

 In March 2025, the PHEV plug-in hybrid model went on sale in Australia.
 The PHEV model is available for the XLT, Sport, Wildtrak and Stormtrak grades.

-In September 2025, the Super Duty model went on sale in Australia.
+In November 2025, the Ranger (T6) line-up was updated with the 2.0-litre EcoBlue bi-turbo engine option was discontinued, the 3.0-litre V6 turbo-diesel engine was made available for the entry-level XL trim, the XLS trim became only available with the Double Cab/Chassis configuration, the Sport trim was discontinued, the Black Edition model became a permanent trim, and the special edition Wolftrak was temporarily made available.

+In January 2026, the Ranger Super Duty was launched in Australia.
+Offered as: a single cab chassis, extended cab chassis, double cab chassis.
+In mid-2026 several more variants will release: a double cab pickup, XLT-trim double cab chassis and double cab pickup.